MaayanLab/clustergrammer-docs/docs/index.rst

 Welcome to Clustergrammer's Documentation!
 ------------------------------------------
-Clustergrammer is a web-based tool for visualizing high-dimensional data as interactive and shareable hierarchically clustered heatmaps.
-The front-end is built using D3.js and back-end calculations are done using Python.
-The easiest ways to use Clustergrammer are to:
+Clustergrammer is a web-based tool for visualizing high-dimensional data (e.g. a matrix) as interactive and shareable hierarchically clustered heatmaps.
+Clustergrammer's front-end (:ref:`clustergrammer_js`) is built using `D3.js`_ and its back-end (:ref:`clustergrammer_py`) is built using `Python`_.
+The easiest ways to use Clustergrammer to produce an interactive and shareable heatmap visualization are to:

-- upload a file with your data to the Clustergrammer web application ``_,
+- upload a tab-separated matrix file using the Clustergrammer web app `homepage`_
-- or visualize your data within a Jupyter notebook using Clustergrammer-Widget.
+- or use the :ref:`clustergrammer_widget` within a `Jupyter`_ notebook and share with `nbviewer`_

+The :ref:`clustergrammer_web` is the quickest way for a user to generate an interactive and shareable visualization (see `example visualization`_).
+For more technical users, the :ref:`clustergrammer_widget` enables visualizations to be built within Jupyter notebook workflows and shared through Jupyter's `nbviewer`_ (see `example notebook`_).
+Web developers can use Clustergrammer's core libraries (:ref:`clustergrammer_js` and :ref:`clustergrammer_py`) or the :ref:`clustergrammer_web_api` to dynamically generate visualizations for their own web appliications (see examples in :ref:`app_integration`).

 Please read the :doc:`getting_started` guide for more information.